pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_publish-and-subscribe.md

 ## Unsubscribe[​](#unsubscribe)

-Stop receiving updates from a Subscription or SubscriptionSet.
+Stop receiving real-time updates from a Subscription or SubscriptionSet.

 ### Method(s)[​](#methods-6)